Landlords ask: How to “onboard” a new tenant for my rental property. Here’s the answer.

 Current and past employment – Ask for copies of wage stubs, W-2 forms, bank statements showing employment checks or direct deposits.

-Past landlords and employment references – Make sure you check out all them.
+Past landlords and employment references – Make sure you check out all of them.

 We published a post here explaining how to screen tenants.
 Here